-· Rectal microbicides are products – that could take the form of gels or lubricants – being developed and tested to reduce a person’s risk of HIV or other sexually transmitted infections from anal sex.
+· Rectal microbicides are products – that could take the form of gels, enemas or fast-dissolving tablets – being developed and tested to reduce a person’s risk of HIV or other sexually transmitted infections from anal sex.

 · The risk of becoming infected with HIV during unprotected anal sex is 10 to 20 times greater than unprotected vaginal sex.
 Because the rectal lining is only one-cell thick, the virus can more easily reach immune cells to infect.

 · If proven effective, rectal microbicides could protect against HIV in people who are unable or reluctant to use condoms every time they have sex, or who do not want to take a daily pill (pre-exposure prophylaxis, or PrEP) to reduce their risk of HIV.
 Just as there are multiple choices in contraception to prevent pregnancy, a rectal microbicide could give people who practice anal sex an additional option for HIV prevention.

 · Rectal microbicides are not yet available outside of clinical trials.
 Researchers first need to be sure they are safe and then conduct additional studies to find out whether they are effective against HIV.